Skip to content

 • Messengers, roads, quipus, and supplies were particularly important.

-• After his time, things became more difficult for the empire.
+• After his time, it became more difficult for the empire.

-• Huayna Cápac was a mighty Inca ruler.
+• Huayna Cápac was a powerful Inca ruler.

 • He is considered the eleventh Sapa Inca.